dibyadipto12345-pixel/DibyadiptoNeogi-Demo/README.md

 # DibyadiptoNeogi-Demo
-This is my 1st Git Repository
+This is my 1st Git Repository.
+Auther - Dibyadipto Neogi.